Chapter 3 Markdown and rmarkdown

 r

 (and before comma), here chunk-name, is the name for the chunk.
 Names are good to track knitting, they can also be referred from another chunk, so you can re-use your code chunks.
-However, an rmarkdown document can only contain a single code chunk with a given names, so you have to keep it in mind and change names when copy-pasting your code.
-If you do not give a name to the chunk, it will be named like unnamed-chunk-2.echo
+However, an rmarkdown document can only contain a single code chunk with a given name.
+So you have to change names when copy-pasting your code.
+If you do not give a name to the chunk, it will be automatically named something like unnamed-chunk-2.echo

 (do display; the default) orFALSE